This post may contain affiliate links. Please read my affiliate policy for more information.

 PARTICIPATE IN (OR START) A FUNDRAISER

-If your husband supported a particular charity or cause you can participate in a fundraiser in his name.
-Or, if you’d like to support a new charity or cause you can do it in honor of your deceased husband as a way to acknowledge him year after year.
+If your husband supported a particular charity or cause you can take part in a fundraiser in his name.
+Or, if you’d like to support a new charity or cause you can do it in honor of your deceased husband to acknowledge him year after year.